jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Security for these systems is nuanced; one viewpoint focuses on the security of the underlying concepts and mechanisms in a distributed system where resources and services are dispersed.
 The other considers the use of distribution as a way to provide security itself.
 For example:
 - The dispersal of keys, instead of using a centralised key store, or the use of VMs to partition/isolate resources and applications.

-This lecture will focus on the former category (of 'securing a distributed system'); however the latter will also be discussed, given that dispersed security
+This lecture will focus on the former category (of 'securing a distributed system'); however the latter will also be discussed, given that dispersed security mechanisms typically execute on dispersed resources.

+It is worth mentioning that distributed architecture is often layered, where each builds upon the services provided by the last and coordinated services are offered across the system.
+At lowest levels, individual device resources are accesssed through the OS.
+Distributed systems are assembled through the interactivity between different components/services on different devices.

+Vertical interactions across the layers of a distributed system are supported by middleware frameworks that support different communication standards, such as [[Topic 8 - Messaging Systems#Message Passing Interface MPI|message passing]], [[Topic 8 - Messaging Systems#Remote Procedure Calls RPCs|Remote Procedure Calls (RPCs)]], distributed object platfor